kevin-y/gallery-docs/Knowledge_Base/mysql.md

 ```
 SELECT id, name, gender, IF(age IS NULL, 'UNKNOWN', age) AS age FROM person;
+or
+SELECT id, name, gender, IFNULL(age,'UNKNOWN') AS age FROM person;
+alternatively.

 +----+-------+--------+---------+
 | id | name  | gender | age     |